missharding/2014/README.md

 2014
 ====

-Source for next version of misharding.co.uk
+Source for current version of misharding.co.uk homepage.